DemirelZ/GoogleMap_ReactNative/README.md

 # Google Maps Examples with React-Native

-This application includes a few features included in React-Native-Map.
+This application includes some of the features of React-Native-Map.
 <br/>
-It was developed using Google Maps.
+It has been developed using Google Maps.

-## This project offers us:
+## This project offers us

-- the current location of the user in an animated way,
+- An animated display of the user's current position,
 - two types of map selection,
-- zoom in and zoom out features,
+- zoom in and zoom out functions,
-- polygon of a few districts of Ankara province,
+- the polygons of different districts of Ankara,
-- polygon creation on the map as we want
+- create polygons on the map as we wish

 <h2> Find the screen gif below </h2>